stereolabs/zed-sdk/tutorials/tutorial 4 - positional tracking/README.md

 ## Enable positional tracking

-Once the camera is opened, we must activate the positional tracking module to be able to get the position and orientation of the ZED.
+Once the camera is opened, we must enable the positional tracking module in order to get the position and orientation of the ZED.

 ```
 // Enable positional tracking with default parameters